 Polling Place: Missouri Polling place finder

-ID Requirements: To vote at the polls you will need one of the following forms of identification:
+ID Requirements: To vote at the polls you must present a form of valid id.

 Problems with voting: File a grievance with the Secretary of State's Office if you believe your voting rights have been violated.
 You can also contact the Missouri Office of the Secretary of State at (800) 669-8683 or the U.S. Department of Justice at (800) 253-3931.
 See more information on HAVA for Missouri.